Keap Review: What They Won't Tell You About Keap, But I will

 If you're doing that it means you're not "in it to win it."

 You're attempting to accelerate onto the interstate with one foot on the brake.

 If you need sales and marketing automation software, do your due diligence as you're doing now, then make a decision and commit to it.

-*SIDEBAR 1.2: In the Fall of 2014 I also got certified with HubSpot (see my HubSpot vs Infusionsoft review and my Total Cost of Ownership article on HubSpot vs Infusionsoft), who not only has mandatory setup fees ranging from $600 to $3,000 to $5,000, they also make you sign a one-year contract.
-Talk about commitment!
+*SIDEBAR 1.2: In the Fall of 2014 I also got certified with HubSpot (see my HubSpot vs Keap review and my Total Cost of Ownership article on HubSpot vs Keap), who not only has mandatory setup fees ranging from $600 to $3,000 to $5,000, they also make you sign a one-year contract.

-But the Infusionsoft Kickstart has continued to improve.
+But the Keap Kickstart has continued to improve.

 In early 2012 they rolled out the Campaign Builder, which made the building of email marketing and marketing automation sequences the easiest on the planet.
 No joke.